 We often hear that meetings and events are becoming more ‘experience-focused.’
 What does the multi-sensory meeting mean?
 And how can we plan one?
+It is important because ultimately you want your event to be memorable.
+Here are a few ideas for your first multi-sensory event.

 Meetings and events becoming more ‘experience focused.’
 This is because meeting and events that engage multiple senses are more memorable for participants.
 It is also the reason why unique venues are growing in popularity.